Mr-Vale/Network_Logger/README.md

 **Network_Logger** is a lightweight Raspberry Pi-based network identification logger.
 It records key details about the device (MAC address, IP address, hostname, and a user-provided description) every hour and optionally uploads this information to Google Drive.

-This is useful for managing multiple Raspberry Pi units across a network or property, especially when each device has a unique role or physical location.
+This is useful for managing multiple Raspberry Pi units across a large network or property, especially when each device has a unique role or physical location.

 ## ⚙️ Features